tylerweng/pandamonium/docs/README.md

 - Vanilla JavaScript for overall structure and game logic
 - `p5.js` with `HTML5 Canvas` for DOM manipulation and rendering
+- `anime.js` for
 - Webpack to bundle and serve up the various scripts

-In addition to the webpack entry file, there will be three scripts involved in this project:
+I will create three primary scripts involved in this project:

 `board.js`: Handle game state logic and rendering the appropriate elements to the DOM